dcSpark/shinkai-node/typescript/@shinkai/toolkit-runner/README.md

 Usage: runner [options]

 Options:
-  -e, --exec-mode            Execution mode: exec
-  -w, --http-mode            Execution mode: http
-  -c, --get-config           For exec-mode, extract the config from the source file -s, --source <string>      For exec-mode, path to the source file -t, --tool <string>        For exec-mode, name of the tool to execute -i, --input <json-string>  For exec-mode, input data as a JSON string -p, --port <number>        For http-modem, port to listen to (default: 3000) -h, --help                 display help for command
+  -e, --exec-mode              Execution mode: exec -w, --http-mode              Execution mode: http -s, --source <string>        For exec-mode, path to the source file -c, --get-config             For exec-mode, extract the config from the source file -v, --validate               For exec-mode, validate the headers -t, --tool <string>          For exec-mode, name of the tool to execute -i, --input <json-string>    For exec-mode, input data as a JSON string -x, --headers <json-string>  For exec-mode, headers as a JSON string -p, --port <number>          For http-mode, port to listen to (default: 3000) -h, --help                   display help for command
 ```

 ## Exec Mode